squidfunk/mkdocs-material/docs/setup/ensuring-data-privacy.md

 <!-- md:option privacy.assets -->

-:   :octicons-milestone-24: Default: `true` – This option specifies whether the
+:   <!-- md:default `true` --> – This option specifies whether the plugin
-    plugin should scan the HTML output to detect and process external assets:
+    should scan the HTML output to detect and process external assets:

     ``` yaml
     plugins: